Clear your tasks in Reminders as you finish them — here's how

 Nothing is as satisfying as marking a task as completed on your to-do list and watching that list get smaller and smaller.
-The Reminders app lets you quickly and easily handle tasks the way you want, by either marking them as complete or delete them altogether.
+The Reminders app lets you quickly and easily handle tasks the way you want, by either marking them as complete or deleting them altogether.
 You can even choose to show or hide completed tasks on your lists and delete entire to-do lists all at once.
 Here's how to do it.

-- How to mark a task as completed in Reminders on iPhone and iPad

-- How to view completed tasks in Reminders on iPhone or iPad

 How to mark a task as completed in Reminders on iPhone and iPad

-When you've finished a task on your list, you can mark it as completed.
+When you've finished a task on your list, you can mark it as completed on your best iPhone or iPad.

 - Launch Reminders from the Home screen.